thruthesky/fireflutter/docs/english/chat.md

 ),
 ```

-You can display chat rooms of a specific domain. by Using the `widget`
+You can display chat rooms of a specific domain. by Using the widget `ChatRoomListView()`

 ```dart
 ChatRoomListView(
   chatRoomList: ChatRoomList.domain,